 Meanwhile, Xavier himself is investigating into the assassination on his own terms, sending psychic Jean Grey (Famke Janssen) and Ororo Munroe/Storm (Halle Berry) to intercept Wagner, as well as juggling that matter with his attempt to console Logan’s dismay at finding a dead-end in his attempt to unlock his old memories.
 The two matters probably leave Xavier distracted enough to have him and Scott Summers/Cyclops (James Marsden) kidnapped by Stryker during one of his regular prison visits of his old-friend-turned-bitter-rival master of magnetism Erik Lensherr/Magneto (Ian McKellan).

 I know that seems like a convoluted plot already (and that can almost be expected with so many cooks in the script kitchen), but the movie effortlessly just uses these events as set-ups to the real climactic payoff within the second half.
 And so, with all those pieces put in place within the first hour, the rest goes on to present the real ethical center of the franchise and it’s statement in bold terms – This movie is all about Gay Civil Rights.
 I mean, the X-Men have always had a basis in the Civil War Rights of all minorities (personally as an Arab-American, I saw a clear 9/11 parallel between the opening attack and the xenophobic hysteria that came from it), but Singer’s X-Men clearly have gay rights as its front and center, indisputable.
 Anything else is just reading more into it than is there.
 No way could you apply with the sort of self-loathing of characters like Rogue and John and Wagner (the latter especially tied to religious presence, holding himself accountable for sins), the paternal fear and shame Stryker shows when it’s revealed to us that he fathered a mutant Jason (Michael Reid McKay) (“my son is dead,” Stryker declares as he leaves Xavier to be mentally tortured by Jason), and most of all, the central “coming out” scene where Bobby confesses that he’s been a mutant – right down to the line “have you tried not being a mutant?”.
-While anybody could ideally relate to these things, you can’t apply moments like that to other minorities – black or female or any other stigmatized race or gender, the air of prejudice lies in something that is not visually apparent, exempting Nightcrawler and maybe Magneto’s shape-shifting henchwoman Mystique (Rebecca Romijn, back when a –Stamos was attached to her last name) hence why we see so many characters hating themselves simply for existing.
-Such would be the case when Singer, co-writer, and co-star Ian McKellan are all gay (Cumming himself is bisexual) suffering under the especially homophobic landscape in the early 00s.
+While anybody could ideally relate to these things, you can’t apply moments like that to other minorities – black or female or any other stigmatized race or gender, the air of prejudice lies in something that is not visually apparent, exempting Nightcrawler and maybe Magneto’s shape-shifting henchwoman Mystique (Rebecca Romijn) hence why we see so many characters hating themselves simply for existing.
+Such would be the case when Singer and McKellan are gay with Cumming himself bisexual, suffering under the especially homophobic landscape in the early 00s.

 During all of this, the script still has four different plots – Stryker, Nightcrawler, Wolverine’s history, and the evasion of the authorities – and instead it smartly goes ahead to organically mix into one plotline by the third act, in a manner that makes perfect sense.
-It also unfortunately is completely done with the commentary on homosexual identity by that third act, setting fully on being an action-thriller, but it’s a really strong action-thriller climax that leaves one satisfied, cross-cut between objectives (save the children; stop the evil plan; find out my past) and conflicts that makes everything feel bigger despite its relatively-to-the-genre small stakes and Guy Hendrix Dyas’ muted and rustic and worn-out design for Styker’s Alkali headquarters (they clearly new how to make Cerebro, an already cold and intimidating set, feel like a prison and nightmare in Stryker’s basatardization of it).
+It also unfortunately is completely done with the commentary on homosexual identity by that third act, setting fully on being an action-thriller, but it’s a really strong action-thriller climax that leaves one satisfied, cross-cut between objectives (save the children; stop the evil plan; find out my past) and conflicts that makes everything feel bigger despite its relatively-to-the-genre small stakes and Guy Hendrix Dyas’ muted, rustic, and worn-out design for Styker’s Alkali headquarters (making Cerebro, an already cold and intimidating set, feel like a prison and nightmare in Stryker’s bastardization).

 The only exception to Ottman’s editing is the claw-handed Wolverine’s fight with the claw-nailed Deathstrike, a fight clearly trying to go out of its way to earn a PG-13 rating in avoiding what we can see and leading us to blatant insert shots because something shocking was about to happen.
-It’s still got a lot of comic book framing to it (even if some of them are repeated) and there’s even some real momentum behind shots, but the energy just isn’t there all the way and it’s probably the best support for the eye-rolling argument that the only good Wolverine movie is an R-rated one (thankfully, an earlier Wolverine central setpiece where he mindlessly rushes his way into slaughtering as many of the guards as he can in Xavier’s Mansion as a human ball of rage is a support that PG-13 Wolverine can still be violent and unnerving, even if it’s conspicuously bloodless – THIS was apparently the most “butchered” scene to avoid an R-rating, but damned if I can see it).
+It’s still got a lot of comic book framing to it (some repetitions, though) and there’s some real momentum behind shots, but the energy just isn’t entirely there and it’s probably the best support for the eye-rolling argument that the only good Wolverine movie is an R-rated one.
+Thankfully, an earlier Wolverine central setpiece where he angrily slaughters as many of the guards as he can in Xavier’s Mansion as a human ball of rage is a support that PG-13 Wolverine can still be violent and unnerving, even if it’s conspicuously bloodless (THIS was apparently the most “butchered” scene to avoid an R-rating, but damned if I can see it).